-I am an enthusiastic marine ecologist, dedicating much of my time to promotion of marine environmental issues, through research, restoration and planning, working as a consultant for governmental and non-governmental organizations worldwide.
+I am a marine ecologist, dedicating much of my time to the promotion of marine environmental issues, through research, restoration and planning, and working as a consultant for governmental and non-governmental organizations worldwide.
 My major goal is to halt the worrying degradation of marine ecosystems and their essential services to humans.
 Likewise, I am working on solutions for sustainable exploitation of the sea as a source of food and as an alternative livelihood basis for fishermen and other ocean stakeholders.

 Prof. Avigdor Abelson

 Basic and Applied Research Interests

 1. Restoration Ecology; holistic restoration of marine ecosystems

 2. Ecological processes and principles of benthic marine environments, with emphasis on human impact on marine ecosystems

 3. Artificial Reefs (ARs) and Fish Aggregating Devices (FADs): Planning, design and implementation

 5. Settlement and recruitment of benthic marine organisms

 6. Development and implementation of bio-monitoring methods (from molecular to community levels).